Paulogcd/Replication_Carleton_et_al_2022.jl/docs/src/description_results.md

 We focus here only on the panel A part of the table.
 Essentially, the authors took different national datasets and provide a brief description for each one of them.
 The countries presented are Brazil, Chile, China, European Union, France, India, Japan, Mexico, and the United States.
 One last line correspond to "all countries" and is an aggregate of the listed countries.

-The number of observations variable correspond...

-The spatial scale variable correspond... can take several values...

-The years variable correspond to the years of beginning and of end of the observations.
-They differ in function of the countries...

 The age categories variable presents the different age categories listed in each one of the national dataset.
 The Indian dataset does not have detailed information on age category and includes all ages only.
 The French dataset age categories has a different age categorization than the other national datasets, and divides its age category among: 0-19 years, 20-64 years, and more than 64 years.
 For all of other countries, the age categories are: